Chapmip/micropython-stm32-iol/README.md

 * `label` is a string of the form `"<base>.<register>"`, where `<base>` is the name of an STM32 peripheral block (e.g. "GPIOA") and `<register>` is the name of an individual register within that block (e.g. "ODR").

 * `size` is an optional integer value that specifies the size of the register (32, 16 or 8 bits), overriding the inference built in to the module (usually 32 bits).
-Use this feature with caution, as some STM32 registers can only be accessed in larger sizes (check the STM32 data sheet and reference manuals for specifics — see references later).
+Use this feature with caution, as some STM32 registers can only be accessed in larger sizes (check the STM32 data sheet and reference manuals for specifics — see [References](https://github.com/Chapmip/micropython-stm32-iol#references)).

 Examples: